Writing

 The mercury in the fish

-What fifteen years of studying Jamaican children with and without autism taught us about how to measure an environmental exposure and how to know when you've measured it well.
+What fifteen years studying Jamaican children with and without autism taught us about how to measure an environmental exposure, and know it's measured well.